City Council: General Information

 At the Council meeting

-After 12:00 p.m. the day of the Council meeting, citizens must provide 15 copies of written communications regarding items on the agenda to the City Clerk at City Hall at 2180 Milvia Street or in Council Chambers at 2134 Martin Luther King Jr. Way at the time of the meeting.
+After 12:00 p.m. the day of the Council meeting, individuals must provide 15 copies of written communications regarding items on the agenda to the City Clerk at City Hall at 2180 Milvia Street or in Council Chambers at 2134 Martin Luther King Jr. Way at the time of the meeting.
 Communications received after 12:00 p.m. that pertain to an item on the agenda will be distributed to Council in Chambers at the meeting and will be collated and included in a post-Council Supplemental Communications Packet 3 that is compiled the day after the Council meeting.

 Unless referred to the City Manager at the meeting, communications are deemed noted and filed.